zjunlp/TRICE/README.md

 ### Training Stage2

-In stage2, we train the model by reinforcement learning based on the execution feedback.
+In stage 2, we train the model by reinforcement learning based on the execution feedback.

 ```bash
 cd train